franklea/Tinylinux/README.md

 Compile the Linux Kernel:

-1.Download the linux kernel source code (linux-4.04) from www.kernel.org
+1. Download the linux kernel source code (linux-4.04) from www.kernel.org

-2.Download BusyBox 1.23.2
+2. Download BusyBox 1.23.2

-3.Build the Linux Kernel"
+3. Build the Linux Kernel"

      3.1)Install ncurses to use “make menuconfig”;